joshgreatuk/InnoHangmanBot/src/main/java/com/innocuous/jdamodulesystem/InteractionNotes.md

 the IsSuccess Boolean and an Optional Exception for if it wasn't a success.
 Preconditions should be invoked with a try catch to catch exceptions, and an exception should be classed as a precondition failure

+Permission-based preconditions will be handled through custom checking so that we can filter with subcommands

 ## Registration
 Module registration should be done before command registration to discord,